Barbados is 1 hour ahead of Montreal time.

 side of the road.
 As you will be coming north from the

-will find it without much trouble.
-The fare will be about US$30.
-If
+find it without much trouble.
+The fare will be roughly

 Car rental: It's pointless to rent a car for use during the week,